kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 * The HTTP Client will request a document by making an HTTP GET request.
 For instance, to retrieve a document with `_id` equal to `739c26bc-7a09-469a-803d-623c4045b0cb` in the `users` collection, the Client will perform the following request: `GET http://kuzzlebackend:7512/myindex/users/739c26bc-7a09-469a-803d-623c4045b0cb`.

-* The Proxy forwards the request to the Server through the Proxy Entry Point which passes it to the HTTP Router.
-The HTTP router formats the document and forwards it to the Funnel.
-The formatted document will look like this:
+* The HTTP router receives the message and creates a [Request Input](https://github.com/kuzzleio/kuzzle-common-objects/blob/master/README.md#modelsrequestinput) object that it forwards to the Funnel.
+The `Request Input` will look like this:
 ```javascript
 {
   "controller": "document",